Requesting Adult Child Disability Approval

 Once an employee’s adult child is no longer considered their dependent for benefit purposes, the child is removed from the employee’s health, dental and vision benefit plans at the end of the month they turn age 26.

 The employee may request review of the disabled status by the health provider to determine if the adult child qualifies as having a disability of long standing duration, are unmarried, dependent on the employee or the other parent for at least 50% of support and maintenance and are incapable of self-support.

-The application must be submitted within 30 days of the approval.
+The application must be submitted within 30 days of the health provider's approval.
 Preferred process will have the employee submitting the application(s) requesting the adult child to be reinstated based on disability approval.
 The submission of the applications will start the disability approval process with the health provider.
+Do not make enrollment entry into HRS at this time.
 Upon receipt of approval from the health provider, the applications will be entered into HRS.

 If the employee worked directly with the health provider and received approval before submitting the application, simply have the employee provide you a copy of the approval letter from the health provider with the applications and enter in HRS based on the effective date of the approval.

 Per Chapter 5 of the State Agency Health Insurance Administration Manual, the disabled dependent’s (child age 26 or older) coverage is effective the date the health plan approves the dependent’s disabled status.
 The employee submits an application which ETF forwards to the health plan to have them complete their disability review process.
 When the health plan has reviewed the adult child’s disability status, ETF will update the coverage accordingly.
 Documentation to support the disability is required as outlined in the Group Health Insurance Application/Change Form.

 The below link provides a visual workflow for the Adult Child Eligibility through Disability process.